Renting in the Netherlands

 The most common option for expats is renting property in the private sector.
 Private rental accommodation is not subsidised and there are no pre-conditions for your eligibility.
 You will need a residence permit and a social security number (BSN).

-In case you haven’t found a suitable property upon arrival you can try the short stay offers in the area.
+In case you haven’t found a suitable property upon arrival you can book a short stay accommodation in the area.
 During this short stay period you can get used to your new environment and find a nice house for the remaining period of your stay.

 - Specialised rental agencies

 - Estate agents (makelaars)

 - Contact one of the service partners of the Expat Center East Netherlands

 For more information about housing please click here.

 In the private sector, landlords usually ask for a deposit, which is usually the equivalent of one or two months rent.
 As for contracts, tenancy agreements can be concluded for fixed periods of time.
 You should always read your tenancy agreement carefully, so ask for a copy in English.
 You will however always sign a Dutch version.